RedisLabs/redislabs-docs/content/rdi/quickstart/write-behind-guide.md

 - The `keys` section specifies the field(s) in the table that are the unique constraints in that table.

-- The `mapping` section is optional and used to map a subset of the fields in the Redis Hash or JSON document to the columns that will be written to the target table.
+- The `mapping` section is optional and used to map a subset of the fields in the Redis hash or JSON document to the columns that will be written to the target table.

-### Apply Filters & Transformations to Write Behind
+### Apply filters and transformations to write-behind

 The RDI Write Behind jobs can apply filters and transformations to the data before it is written to the target.
 Specify the filters and transformations under the `transform` section.